T

 Packing highlights

-• Comfortable walking shoes (essential for uneven terrain and long days)
+• Comfortable walking shoes (essential for uneven terrain and long distances)

-• Modest clothing (for religious sites: shoulders and knees covered)
+• Modest clothing (shoulders and knees covered for religious sites)

-• Scarf or shawl (useful for women visiting religious sites)
+• Scarf or shawl (for women visiting holy sites)

 Save your Jerusalem trip